farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ![Charge](https://gyazo.com/5b8633befdb6fe3f894bdabaedac4001.png)

+> ## Early Access
+>
+> This game is currently in early access.
+It is available so that play-testers can test, and give feedback about the game.

 First, thank you.

 The fact that you are reading this and are interested in playing this game means a lot to us, so thanks a million.